Bullet Points - Short Bio - Medium Bio

 - I care about:

-- Critical Race and Digital Studies
+- Critical Race and Digital Studies and Race and Digital Justice

 - Societal Implications of AI and AI Justice